immuni-app/immuni-documentation/README.md

 It helps us fight epidemics—starting with COVID-19:

 1. The app aims to notify users at risk of carrying the virus as early as possible—even when they are asymptomatic.
-2. These users can then isolate themselves to avoid infecting others.
+2. These users should then isolate themselves to avoid infecting others.
 This minimises the spread of the virus while speeding up a return to normal life for most people.
 3. By being notified early, they can also seek medical advice and lower the risk of serious health consequences.

 Immuni is designed to address the current crisis, but the vision behind it is for the tools that are being developed to make us all better prepared in addressing similar threats that may arise in the future.